sintret/yii2-todolist/README.md

 # yii2-todolist
 yii2 to do list using adminlte template

-in your view , you have to set url and relation for User like this following code :
+in your view , you have to set url and relations for User like this following code :

 <pre>
 <?= \sintret\todolist\ListView::widget([